TheServerBorn/J-29-Interface-Engine/README.md

 Users can:

-- Browse existing J-29 library groups
+- Browse existing Veyllisto library groups
 - Select a game
 - Preview generated metadata
 - Choose a safe removable target
 - Write a metadata-only launch key
-- Verify the new descriptor through the existing J-29 media reader
+- Verify the new descriptor through the existing Veyllisto media reader

 Internal game IDs are hidden from the normal creation workflow.